equalitie/ouinet/doc/ouinet-network-whitepaper.md

 # Client Library

 The ouinet client library is a software library that implements the ouinet client, as described in this document.
-The ouinet client library is structured as an HTTP proxy server that application software can connect to, and which can perform HTTP requests sent to the proxy server send to it by the application software using the mechanisms of the ouinet project.
+The ouinet client library is structured as an HTTP proxy server that application software can connect to, and which can perform HTTP requests sent to it by the application software using the mechanisms of the ouinet project.
 Applications using the ouinet client library can invoke a library operation to start this proxy server in the background, and then configure usage of this proxy server for HTTP requests performed by the application.

 When the ouinet client library gets initialized, it will attempt to establish a connection to one of the configured injector servers, using any of the mechanisms described in the [Injector server connections](#injector-server-connections) section.
 Depending on the configuration, it may also begin participating in the ouinet distributed cache, operating as a bridge node, or both.